Events and Special Courses

-This course is scheduled for 4-days or 36 to 40 hours of instructional and practice time.
-Upon successful completion students will receive certification in Wilderness Advanced First Aid and Adult CPR.
-Certification is valid for three years.
-The course is registered for 36 hours of continuing education credit through the CAPCE
+This course is traditionally scheduled for two days or 16 hours of instructional and practice time.
+Upon successful completion students will receive certification in Wilderness First Aid and Adult CPR.

 All teaching materials will be at no additional cost.
 Students will receive the following books on this course:

 - Wilderness First Aid Guide

 Successful completion with certification is based on 100% attendance, satisfactory performance on homework assignments and written quizzes, demonstrated proficiency with practical skills, and a successful grade on a final written exam.

 Students must be at least 16 years old to participate in this course.
 Those under 18 years of age require the written consent of a parent or guardian.